onkarganjewar/CMPE275_Enterprise-Application-Development/Lab 2/README.md

 ### Additional Requirements

-a.
-You must follow the MVC design pattern and use Spring’s MVC framework; particularly, (1) and (2) should share the same model, even though they implement different views.
+1. You must follow the MVC design pattern and use Spring’s MVC framework; particularly, (1) and (2) should share the same model, even though they implement different views.
-b.
-All the 10 operations should be transactional.
+2. All the 10 operations should be transactional.
-c.
-You must use JPA and persist the user data into a database.
+3. You must use JPA and persist the user data into a database.
 If you are on Amazon EC2, you need to use MySQL; For Google AppEngine, you can use either the built-in datastore, or Cloud SQL.
-d.
-You MUST show your group number (e.g., <title>Group 2: User</title>) in the title of every HTML you return in (1)-(4).
-e.
-Please add proper JavaDoc comments.
-f.
-You must keep your server running for at least three weeks upon submission.
-Once your code is submitted to Canvas, you cannot make any further deployment/upload to your app in the server, or it will be considered as late submission or even cheating.
-You may be asked to show the server log and deployment history upon the TA’s request.